meg-simula/meg-simula.github.io/index.md

 <p>2024-03-14: We just submitted our new volume "Mathematical modeling of the human brain II: from glymphatics to deep learning" as a Simula SpringerBrief on Computing. </p>
 <p>2024-03-08: I've been selected as one of <a href="https://www.abelia.no/50techkvinner/2024/">Norway's Top 50 Women in Tech</a>.
 Congratulations to all the awardees. </p>
 <p>2024-02-21: I will be speaking at the European Society for Mathematical and Theoretical Biology <a href="https://www.esmtb.org/event-5597467">online colloquium</a>.
 Thank you so very much to the organizers for the invitation -- my presentation on <a href="https://doi.org/10.5281/zenodo.10687990">Brains in motion: computational modelling of the brain's waterscape (Zenodo)</a> is now available. </p>
-<p>2024-02-12: Our K. G. Jebsen Center for Brain Fluid Research (<a href="https://stiftkgj.no/nyheter/nytt-k-g-jebsen-senter-for-hjernevaeskeforskning/">in Norwegian</a>, <a href="https://www.simula.no/about/news/new-jebsen-center-research-brain-fluids">in English</a>) has been selected for funding.
+<p>2024-02-12: Our K. G. Jebsen Centre for Brain Fluid Research (<a href="https://stiftkgj.no/nyheter/nytt-k-g-jebsen-senter-for-hjernevaeskeforskning/">in Norwegian</a>, <a href="https://www.simula.no/about/news/new-jebsen-center-research-brain-fluids">in English</a>) has been selected for funding.
 This interdisciplinary research center will translate fundamental knowledge of brain fluids to clinical medicine targeting personalized theranostics for dementia and brain cancer. </p>
 <p>2024-02-09: We have opened the <a href="https://fenicsproject.org/fenics-2024/">abstract submission for the FEniCS 2024 Conference</a> at Simula Research Laboratory in Oslo, June 12-14 2024.
 Deadline: April 5 2024.</p>
 <p>2024-02-04: Our paper on <a href="https://link.springer.com/article/10.1007/s10915-023-02449-2">Modeling excitable cells with the EMI equations: spectral analysis and iterative solution strategy</a> is now published in the Journal on Scientific Computing (Springer).
 Congratulations to Dr. Pietro Benedusi as lead author.</p>